JasonToups/Twitch-React-Redux/README.md

 `npm start`

 ## Running both servers with TTAB in Terminal
+To use the shell scripts included in this project, run the command:
+`npm run permissions`

 After installing the node packages for both the React App & the Server, you can run both servers in your Terminal App, with the command:
 `npm run servers`